 A unique longitudinal study in NSW is building a gold standard data asset about children in out-of-home care.
-Ten grants, worth up to $30,000 each, are available for policy-relevant research projects using the dataset.

 According to the latest government figures, nearly 50,000 Australian children are currently in what’s known as out-of-home care.
 This is when a child is unable to live with their parents and alternative arrangements must be found – whether foster or kinship care, residential care or through independent living.